Monsoon to elude Delhi, neighbourhood for a week, below-normal rainfall till mid-July: IMD | Science-Environment

 The intensity of the heatwave and its area coverage are likely to decrease thereafter due to expected south-westerly winds from the Arabian Sea.
 But there won't be much relief during the next seven days due to the increase in humidity, IMD Director General Mrutunjay Mohapatra said. ''The monsoon has covered most of the country except parts of Rajasthan, Delhi, Haryana and Punjab.
 Since June 19, no progress has been observed.
 Mid-latitude westerly winds, unfavourable Madden-Julian Oscillation (MJO) and absence of a low-pressure system over North Bay of Bengal are some of the reasons,'' the IMD said.

-''There is no chance of the monsoon covering Delhi-NCR and other parts of northwest India till July 7, and below-normal to normal rainfall is likely in northwest India this month,'' Mohapatra said.
+''There is no chance of the monsoon covering Delhi-NCR and other parts of northwest India till July 7.
+Below-normal rainfall is predicted in the region till mid-July.
+Thereafter, the precipitation will increase.
+Overall, below normal to normal rainfall this month,'' Mohapatra said.

 It is likely to impact agricultural operations such as sowing and transplantation of crops, irrigation scheduling and power requirements.
 However, the normal transplanting window for rice as well as the sowing of other major crops is the month of July in northwest India and central India, he said.